Anzzhhela98/JS-Applications/README.md

 <h4 align="center">Skills that you will acquire</h4>

-What is HTTP and how to make requests.
+1. _What is HTTP and how to make requests._
-Working with non-relational databases.
+2. _Working with non-relational databases._
-Create simple Single Page applications.
+3. _Create simple Single Page applications._
-Working with REST API and asynchronous programming.
+4. _Working with REST API and asynchronous programming._
-Working with templates and routing.
+5. _Working with templates and routing._
-Application testing.
+6. _Аpplication testing._

 <h4 align="center">Course Specifics</h4>